abeckDev/AciDevOpsBuildAgent-Function/README.md

 ## Getting Started
 ToDo: Add a Intoduction to project and explaint setup process.

-### Create AZure DevOps Build Agent via Azure Function
+### Create Azure DevOps Build Agent via Azure Function

 To create an Azure Container Instance with an Azure Function call the ```SetupAzureDevOpsBuildAgent``` Function and include a Json body with the following content: